PixarAnimationStudios/windoo/README.md

 # fetch or create the SoftwareTitle that they are a part of.

 # Get an Array of Hashes with summary data about all existing SoftwareTitles
-all_titles = Windu::SoftwareTitle.all
+all_titles = Windoo::SoftwareTitle.all

 # Create a SoftwareTitle.
 This happens immediately on the server
-test_title = Windu::SoftwareTitle.create(
+test_title = Windoo::SoftwareTitle.create(
-  id: 'com.mycompany.windu.test-0-rama',
+  id: 'com.mycompany.windoo.test-0-rama',
-  name: 'Windu Test Oh Rama',
+  name: 'Windoo Test Oh Rama',
   publisher: 'My Company',
   currentVersion: '0.0.1b1'
 )

 # or fetch an existing one by softwareTitleId or 'id'
-title = Windu::SoftwareTitle.fetch softwareTitleId: test_title.softwareTitleId
+title = Windoo::SoftwareTitle.fetch softwareTitleId: test_title.softwareTitleId
-title = Windu::SoftwareTitle.fetch id: test_title.id
+title = Windoo::SoftwareTitle.fetch id: test_title.id

 # update title attributes, these are immediately changed on the server
-title.id = 'com.mycompany.windutest'
+title.id = 'com.mycompany.windootest'
-title.name = 'Windu Test'
+title.name = 'Windoo Test'
 title.publisher = 'My Company, Inc.'
 title.currentVersion = '0.0.1a1'